DethAriel/ng-recaptcha/README.md

 You can see this in action by navigating to either [basic example demo](https://dethariel.github.io/ng-recaptcha/basic) or [invisible demo](https://dethariel.github.io/ng-recaptcha/invisible) and trying to interact with reCAPTCHA after setting the network to "Offline".

 The `errorMode` input has two possible values -- `"handled"` and `"default"`, with latter being the default as the name suggests.
-Not specifying `errorMode`, or setting it to anything other than `"handled"` will not invoke your `(error)` callback, and will instead result in default reCAPTCHA functionality.
+Not specifying `errorMode`, or setting it to anything other than `"handled"` will not invoke your `(errored)` callback, and will instead result in default reCAPTCHA functionality.

-The `(error)` callback will propagate all of the parameters that it receives from `grecaptcha['error-callback']` (which might be none) as an array.
+The `(errored)` callback will propagate all of the parameters that it receives from `grecaptcha['error-callback']` (which might be none) as an array.

 ### <a name="example-preload-api"></a>Loading the reCAPTCHA API by yourself [(see in action)](https://dethariel.github.io/ng-recaptcha/v8/preload-api)